Falling Skies: Series overview

 At the end of the second season, a new alien race known as the Volm are introduced.
-Led by a Volm nicknamed Cochise by Tom Mason, the Volm are another species whom the Espheni conquered in their galactic expansion, and who want to destroy the Espheni in revenge.
-While more Volm forces arrive at the end of the third season, an attack on the Volm across the galaxy causes all but Cochise and a small team of Volm to abandon the Earth.
+Led by a Volm nicknamed Cochise by Tom Mason, the Volm are another species conquered by the Espheni in their galactic expansion, and who want to destroy the Espheni in revenge.
+While more Volm forces arrive at the end of the third season, an attack on the Volm across the galaxy causes all but Cochise and a small team of Volm to abandon Earth.
 Cochise and his soldiers continue to aid humanity in their war with the Espheni despite the lack of support from their superiors, notably Cochise's father.

 In the fourth season, a devastating Espheni counterattack relegates humanity to Espheni-controlled ghettos across the planet.
 Meanwhile, Tom's half-Espheni daughter Alexis continues to grow and develop psychic powers due to her heritage.
 After the 2nd Mass eventually escapes the ghettos, another attack severely depletes its numbers.
 Learning of a power core on the Moon that controls all Espheni technology, Tom and Alexis launch an attack on the power core using a captured Espheni spacecraft.
 Alexis sacrifices herself to destroy the power core and Tom is lost in space, but the Espheni war machine is left crippled by the loss of their air support and mechanized servants.

 In the fifth season, Tom is rescued by the Espheni's ancient enemy, the Dornia, who guide him into finding his inner warrior to defeat the Espheni once and for all.
 Returned to Earth, Tom rallies humanity into a global resistance that will march on major Espheni bases all over the world.
-Tom leads the militias in the United States in a march on the Espheni base in Washington, DC.
+Tom leads the militias in the United States in a march on the Espheni base in Washington, D.C.
 With the help of an Espheni communications device, humanity learns that the Espheni serve a previously unknown queen who comes to planets when victory is assured and the Espheni are moving from invasion to occupation.
 Indeed, while in Washington, Tom spots signs of the Espheni moving in on Earth.
 Tracking the queen to the ruins of the Lincoln Memorial, Tom confronts her alone, and she informs him of the true reason for the invasion.
 Tom manages to infect the Espheni Queen with a Dornia bioweapon, killing her, and spreading the bioweapon throughout the Espheni species.
 The Espheni are destroyed and the Earth is freed.
-Months later, humanity is united in a favorable position – no longer faced by the pre-invasion challenges of over-population, while moving forward with the benefits of the technology taken from the Espheni, Volm and Dornia.
+Months later, humanity is united in a favorable position, no longer faced by the pre-invasion challenges of over-population, while moving forward with the benefits of the technology taken from the Espheni, Volm and Dornia.
 Humanity begins rebuilding Earth and making plans to elect a new leader; when Tom is offered the leadership position, he refuses it.